vitar/3sf/src/SDLC-Framework/100-theory/141-sdlc-stage-discovery-dimensions.md

 | **“The client expected X, but we delivered Y.”** | Goals misaligned or undocumented. | Introduce measurable success metrics and stakeholder review. |
 | **“Estimates were way off.”** | Estimation based on unvalidated scope. | Validate assumptions and establish uncertainty range in estimates. |

+Over-extending discovery can be as harmful as skipping it — excessive exploration delays learning and erodes stakeholder confidence.

 ## Measuring Discovery Health

 Indicators of a healthy Discovery stage: